fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Causes of and preparation for fighting
+### Causes of and preparation for fighting
 Following the emigration, the Meccans seized the properties of the Muslim emigrants in Mecca.
 The Quraysh leaders of Mecca persecuted the newly converted Muslims there, and they migrated to Medina to avoid persecution, abandoning their properties.
-Muhammad and the Muslims found themselves in a more precarious situation in Medina than in Mecca.
+Prophet Muhammad ﷺ   and the Muslims found themselves in a more precarious situation in Medina than in Mecca.
 Besides the ultimatum of the Quraysh they had to confront the designs of the hypocrites, and had to be wary of the pagans and Jews also.
 The trading caravans of Quraysh, whose usual route was from Mecca to Syria, used to set the neighboring tribes of Medina against the Muslims, which posed a great danger to the security of Muslims of Medina given that war was common at that time.
 In view of all this, the Quran granted permission to the persecuted Muslims to defend themselves:

     "Permission to fight is granted to those against whom war is made, because they have been wronged, and God indeed has the power to help them.
-They are those who have been driven out of their homes unjustly only because they affirmed: "Our Lord is God"" (Quran 22:39-40).
+They are those who have been driven out of their homes unjustly only because they affirmed: "Our Lord is God""
+    Quran 22:39-40

-The Quran further justifies taking defensive measures by stating that
+The Quran further justifies taking defensive measures by stating the following:

     "And if God had not repelled some men by others, the earth would have been corrupted.
-But God is a Lord of Kindness to (His) creatures" (Quran 2:251).
+But God is a Lord of Kindness to (His) creatures"
+    Quran 2:251

+# PROOFREADINGPROOFREADINGPROOFREADING

 According to Quranic description, war is an abnormal and unenviable way which, when inevitable, should be limited to minimal casualty, and free from any kind of transgression on the part of the believers.
 In this regard, the Quran says, "Fight in the cause of God with those who fight you, but do not transgress limits; for God loveth not transgressors" (2:190), and "And fight them on until there is no more tumult or oppression, and there prevail justice and faith in God; but if they cease, let there be no hostility except to those who practice oppression" (2:193).

 Thus, to ensure the security of the Ansars and Muhajirun of Medina, Muhammad resorted to the following measures:

-Visiting the neighboring tribes to enter into non-aggression treaty with them to secure Medina from their attacks.
+* Visiting the neighboring tribes to enter into non-aggression treaty with them to secure Medina from their attacks.
-Blocking or intercepting the trading caravans of the Quraysh to compel them into a compromise with the Muslims.
+* Blocking or intercepting the trading caravans of the Quraysh to compel them into a compromise with the Muslims.
 As these trading enterprises were the main strength of the Quraysh, Muhammad employed this strategy to reduce their strength.

 Sending small scouting parties to gather intelligence about Quraysh movement, and also to facilitate the evacuation of those Muslims who were still suffering in Mecca and could not migrate to Medina because of their poverty or any other reason.
 It is in this connection that the following verse of the Quran was revealed: